charm_mpi#

 If all processes succeeded, returned is a pointer to the

-structure.
-If one or more processes failed, all processes return aNULL
+charm_shcstructure.
+If one or more processes failed, all processes return aNULLpointer and an error message is written toerr.

 -